BrandonDucar/dream-net/docs/DATABASE_VERIFICATION_REPORT.md

 ## Railway Production Setup

-### To Enable Database in Production:
+### ✅ Database Already Configured in Railway

-1. **Set DATABASE_URL in Railway:**
-   - Go to Railway project → Variables
-   - Add: `DATABASE_URL=postgresql://user:password@host:port/database`
-   - Get connection string from Neon dashboard

-2. **Database Will Auto-Connect:**
+**Status**: Database is properly configured in Railway production environment.

+**What This Means**:
+- ✅ `DATABASE_URL` is set in Railway environment variables
-   - Server will connect on startup
+- ✅ Server will auto-connect to database on production deploy
-   - All database features will be available
+- ✅ All database features will be available in production
-   - Routes will use database for persistence
+- ✅ Routes will use database for persistence

+**Local Development**:
+- Database not needed locally (server works without it)
+- Can add `DATABASE_URL` to local `.env` if you want to test database features
+- Or continue without database locally (recommended for faster dev)

 ---